By Seun Onigbinde, first published on SearsBusiness

 Singapore, population 8.6 million, exports $208 billion and imports $279 billion.
 Chile, with 18.6 million people, exports $62 billion and imports $57 billion.
 South Africa exports $103 billion and imports $77 billion.
 And countries with less than 20 million people—Qatar, Denmark, Sweden, etc.—all have larger exports than Nigeria.
 What would it take us to reach $100 billion in exports and $80 billion in imports, the same as South Africa?

 Imagine this scenario: Nigeria exports $30 billion worth of oil, $5 billion in soybeans (Brazil: $20 billion), $5 billion from raw sugar (Brazil: $10 billion), $5 billion from telephones (Vietnam: $10 billion), $300 million from flowers (Kenya: $600m), $300 million in tourism, $10 billion from vehicle part production, and so on.
-For this to happen, our states need to lead the way in specialisation.
+For this to happen, need to lead the way in specialisation.
 In doing so, we integrate into the global economy in a way that allows us to create jobs and sustainable growth.

 Paul Collier, one of the world’s leading experts on development, offers a useful illustration here.
 At independence, Singapore and Tanzania faced the same choice in the 1960s.
 But while Singapore opted for export-led growth and integration, Tanzania focused on import substitution, enabling protectionism and systemic economic collapse.
 Nigerian leaders must remember that managing the exchange rate by controlling imports does nothing to address the underlying economic structure.